younata/personal_knowledge/src/meta/setup.md

 ## Spellcheck

 After noticing an embarrassing amount of spelling errors on this (one of the drawbacks to editing this mostly in vim), I spent time looking into how to spellcheck markdown files.
-I haven't yet added it to CI yet, but I'm inclined to put in the work to do so.
-(I'm worried about dictionary differences causing failures for things that are domain-specific spelling)

 Regardless, I've used [markdown-spellchecker](https://www.npmjs.com/package/markdown-spellcheck) (which I discovered via [this article](https://pawel.krupa.net.pl/2018/07/automate-your-grammar-checks/)) to locally spellcheck this, using this command: